Best CPU cooler for i9 9900k in 2024 – 5 top picks

 The only real downside is the size of the Noctua NH-D15, which towers at 165 mm.
 Consequently, it’s not suitable for small form factor builds and may dip into precious RAM heat spreader space, although Noctua has engineered it so that the front fan is removable to make space for RAM modules taller than 32 mm.

-No nonsense AIO solution.
+- No nonsense AIO cooler

-Size could be an issue for some builds.
+- Size could be an issue for some builds

 If you’ve got your eye on a liquid-cooled setup, then look no further than the Corsair Hydro H150i Pro, which takes the crown as our top liquid CPU cooler.